CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/NetQ-Agent-Upgrade-LCM.md

     For the switches you upgraded, you can verify the version is correctly listed in the **NetQ_Version** column.
 Click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/close.svg" height="14" width="14">}} to return to the lifecycle management dashboard.

-    The NetQ Install and Upgrade History card is now visible and shows the status of this upgrade job.
+    The NetQ Install and Upgrade History card is now visible in the **Job History** tab and shows the status of this upgrade job.

     {{<figure src="/images/netq/lcm-netq-upgrade-success-history-card-320.png" width="200">}}